simplex-chat/simplex-chat/docs/CONTRIBUTING.md

     flags: +openssl
 ```

+## OpenSSL on macOS

+macOS comes with LibreSSL as default thus modern OpenSSL packages must be installed to compile SimpleX from source.

-OpenSSL can be installed with `brew install openssl`
+OpenSSL can be installed using Homebrew package manager with `brew install openssl@3`

+You will have to add `/opt/homebrew/opt/openssl@3/bin` to your PATH in order to have things working properly